lazybonee/lazyfish-notes/README.md

 # lazyfish-notes
-A personal summary for front-end interviews.
+A personal summary for front-end learning.